itmammoth/bon-voyage.vim/README.md

 #### For rails project

-Create `.tablemaker.vim` in a rails root directory.
+Create `.bon-voyage.vim` in a rails root directory.

-    " the_rails_root/.tablemaker.vim
+    " the_rails_root/.bon-voyage.vim
     if has('gui_running')
       set columns=190 lines=70
     endif